How to Write an Essay

 Some essay assignments may require students to use chronological explanations in the main body of the essay.
 Make sure that you are unmistakably addressing the topic of your essay in the first sentence of this paragraph with the help of the examples outlined above in the intro paragraph.

-But, a one-sentence opening statement that highlights the example of “Michael Jackson”, “LED Traffic Lights” or “Doraemon” is not going to be sufficient, and so it is essential to present supporting material to help the readers understand in detail what the example is why the quoted example is relevant to your thesis statement.
+A one-sentence opening statement that highlights the example of “Michael Jackson”, “LED Traffic Lights” or “Doraemon” is not going to be sufficient, and so it is essential to present supporting material to help the readers understand in detail why the quoted example is relevant to your thesis statement.

 Regardless of how well known your quoted examples might be, you will be expected to provide a context to them.
 This can be better explained by the example of “Donald Trump”.